dseguy/php-error-messages/messages/creating-default-object-from-empty-value.rst

 + Cast an array to ``(object)``.

-In more recent PHP versions, this error message is now :ref:`attempt-to-assign-property-"a"-on-null`.
+In more recent PHP versions, this error message is now :ref:`attempt-to-assign-property-"%s"-on-null`.

 Changed Behavior
 ________________